kairstenfay/seafarer/README.md

 ## How to navigate this repo:
 The real logic for the structure of this program (i.e. the source code) lies in `seafarer/seafarer`.
-See the Jupyter Notebook `code-tester.ipynb` for examples of how the client would run the code. `plots.py` can be ignored -- it only served as an initial inspiration for seeking redundancies in the themes of plots I wanted to instantiate.
+See the Jupyter Notebook `tests/code-tester.ipynb` for examples of how the client would run the code. `plots.py` can be ignored -- it only served as an initial inspiration for seeking redundancies in the themes of plots I wanted to instantiate.